Information about the cultivated plant species pages

 Included under this term are not only true synonyms but misapplied names and spelling variants.

-Vernacular names are shown in English and Setswana.
+Vernacular names are shown in English, Shangaan, Ndebele, Ndau, Shona and Tonga (Zimbabwe).

 A subjective impression, using the following simple scale: common, frequent, occasional, local, rare.